The Cleverest: Final round

-If a player answers correctly, he earns points and square is coloring to player's button colour.
-If he answers incorrectly, then the square isn't changing its colour and he can choose it again (but another answer will be asked).
-If player colored his five buttons vertically, horizontally or diagonally, then he earns bonus five points.
-This bonus is in one game only.
-Cells on the scoreboard are allocated so that five in a row at least contain exact one «three-point» and «one-point» questions.
+If player answers correctly, they score points and the square changes color to the player's button color.
+If they don't, the square doesn't change color and they can choose it again (but they'll be asked a different question).
+If the player has colored his five buttons vertically, horizontally or diagonally, he receives a bonus of five points.
+This bonus is only available once per game.
+The cells on the scoreboard are arranged so that at least five in a row contain exactly one "three-point" and one "one-point" question.